MattuW4/Rock-paper-scissors-JavaScript-game/README.md

 - F04 Arena and result sections

-The arena section is set out to clearly show the player and computer choice once selecte for each round.
-The outcome is highlighted by an inset border box that draws the users attention.
+The arena section is set out to clearly show the player and computer choice once selected for each round.
+The outcome is highlighted by an inset border box that draws the users' attention.
 As each round progresses the choices made are updated, as is the outcome when the player and computer choices are compared in JavaScript.

 The result section is similarly set out with outputs that update the player and computer score.
 The rounds are also updated so that the player can track how many turns have been taken in their battle against the computer.
 The player score is underlined for better UX experience as it allows the player to always be able to immediately orientate to their score in the battle.
 The layouts are intended to provide the information in a accessible way that does not distract or disorientate the player.